 - remember some good times and good people.

 The Multicians web site contains 421 HTML files (see the Site Map) comprising over 1,000,000 lines, 19 PDF files, and 365 graphic images.
 The site has benefited from the contributions of many authors.
 Contributions are invited: if you have a correction, fact, date, name, anecdote, or picture, please share it with Multicians everywhere by sending mail to the editor.

 Multics (Multiplexed Information and Computing Service) was a mainframe timesharing operating system begun in 1965 and used until 2000.
 Multics began as a research project and was an important influence on operating system development.
 The system became a commercial product sold by Honeywell to education, government, and industry.

 Multics was a prototype of a Computer Utility, providing secure computing to remote users at their terminals.
 Multicians still miss the elegant, consistent, and powerful programming environment; some Multics features are only now being added to contemporary systems.

-- Bibliography: Added two CBI interviews.
+- Bibliography: Added two security papers.

-- Bibliography: Added three CBI interviews and a security paper.
+- Bibliography: Added some security papers.

 - And They Argued All Night: Added a copy of Mike Padlipsky's essay.